Explore Scotland's scenic landscapes

 Finish up in Scotland’s largest city.
 The perfect place to move the focus of your trip from the past to the present.
 Glasgow is packed full of options for contemporary dining, arts and culture.

 Some highlights?
 Why not take in some modern art at the Tramway, experience adventurous theatre at Tron, or catch some live music at the famous Barrowland Ballroom?
 Then cap it all off with a nightcap at one of the trendy bars and restaurants in the Finnieston or Merchant City areas.
+For more inspiration for your time in the city, have a read of our blog on Glasgow's hidden gems.

 From the still of the Highlands to the buzz of the city, Glasgow is the perfect place to end your adventure – and start planning the next one.